Data-at-the-museum-capstone/capstone/README.md

 ## <a name="reproduce"></a>Steps to Reproduce:

-You will need the source file and follow the :

-  - Download the acquire.py, prepare.py, explore.py, and final_report.ipynb files
+  - Download the wrangle.py, explore.py and final notebook files from this repository
-  - Add your own env.py file to the directory (user, host, password)
+  - Download the latest data csv from <a href="https://github.com/metmuseum/openaccess" target="_blank">The Metropolitan Museum's Open Access Site
-  - Run the final_repot.ipynb notebook
+  - Run the final_report.ipynb notebook

 [[Back to top](#top)]